 The lack of snow and ice means no salt on the roads, and coastal mountains prevent salty air from reaching inland areas.
 Salt can be incredibly corrosive to vehicles, and is very common in other parts of the country, but not in California.

 Salt speeds up the process of corrosion because it acts as an electrolyte.
 Water is also an electrolyte which is a necessary ingredient for rust, but salt makes the process happen even faster.
+If you’re looking for trailer parts that will last long, check out the products offered by Superior Trailer Parts.

 Unlike New Englanders, Californians don’t know what frost heaves are.
 A frost heave is an upward selling of soil due to freezing conditions, and it can cause breaks and bumps in the pavement that result in a bumpy, potentially damaging ride.